SpirosArk/BattleShip/README.md

 # Java-Projects
 Main class is Battleship.
-You can choose between player vs player or player vs cpu.
+You can choose between Human vs Human (1) or Human vs Computer (2).